oxipay/posdocs/docs/api/process_sales_adjustment.md

 Parameter &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;| Type | Description
 -----------|------|-------------
-posTransactionRef | Unicode string | A transaction reference from POS merchantId | Unicode string | Merchant identifier as defined by Oxipay amount | decimal | Requested adjustment amount receipt | Unicode string | POS's receipt number for the original transaction deviceId | Unicode string | Unique device identifier for the POS terminal operatorId | Unicode string | ID of POS/terminal operator firmwareVersion | Unicode string | current firmware version of POS device signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key echo <code class="optional">optional</code> | true/false | Determines if Oxipay need to echo back the payload (false by default) additionalData <code class="optional">optional</code> | Key-Value pair | A map that can be populated with additional information
+x_pos_transaction_ref | Unicode string | This is the transaction reference that was passed through as part of the *ProcessAuthorisation* request (or the *SendReceipt* request), which is stored by Oxipay so that it can reconcile sales adjustment requests. x_merchant_id | Unicode string | Merchant identifier as defined by Oxipay x_amount | decimal | Requested adjustment amount x_device_id | Unicode string | Unique device identifier for the POS terminal x_operator_id | Unicode string | ID of POS/terminal operator x_firmware_version | Unicode string | current firmware version of POS device tracking_data <code class="optional">optional</code> | Associative array | A map that can be populated with additional tracking/state information that will get passed back in the response signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key

 <h3>Response</h3>

 Parameter | Type | Description
 -----------|------|-------------
-status | Unicode string | Success/Failure/Error
+x_status | Unicode string | Success/Failure/Error
-code | Unicode string | A code that maps to a <a href="/api_information/status_codes/">specific reason</a>
+x_code | Unicode string | A code that maps to a <a href="/api_information/status_codes/">specific reason</a>
-message | Unicode string | A string explaining the status/code above.
-Example: For an Error: Reason why the adjustment cannot be done requestData | Key-Value pair | If echo was set to <code>true</code> on the request, will contain a flattened key-value pair array of all data sent over the wire signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key
+x_message | Unicode string | A string explaining the status/code above.
+Example: For an Error: Reason why the adjustment cannot be done tracking_data | Associative array | Echoes tracking_data sent on the request signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key

 <h3>Testing</h3>

 The following describes dummy API requests that return a predictable response.
 Please contact <a href="mailto:support@oxipay.com.au">support@oxipay.com.au</a> to get access to the test/dummy APIs.

-Request -> amount | Response -> status | Response -> code
+Request -> x_amount | Response -> x_status | Response -> x_code
 -----------|-----------|-----------
 ##.01 | Success | SPSA01
 ##.02 | Failed | FPSA01